jkickler/computer_vision_facial_age_prediction/README.md

-# Facial age recognition - a SML regression problem
+# Facial age prediction - a SML regression problem

 # 1. Introduction
 - The project focuses on a supervised machine learning regression problem.